RiledUpCrow/Flier/docs/Game.md

 * `type` (**required**) type of the game.
 The value used here will determine what additional settings are available.
 Types are listed below.
 * `bonuses` list of bonuses available in the game.
 You don't have to specify this if you don't want any bonuses.
+* `effects` list of effects available in this game.
+You don't have to specify this if you don't want any effects.
 * `height_limit` (**default: 0**) a height at which players will receive suffocation damage (kind of simulating low air pressure).
 If it's 0 or lower, it doesn't apply.
 * `height_damage` (**default: 1**) the amount of suffocation damage per second.
 It can use fractions.
 * `money` settings responsible for money in the game.
 If you don't want to use this system you can simply omit this section.